forestgrape/coronavirus/economics.md

 *  *only few can/have to chance to freely choose*: top down management and adaption
 *  *sometimes unfair*: unequal opportunities in the sense not everybody has equal chances to choose how to participate and design.

-For the time being only capitalism is discussed in the following.
+For the time being only capitalism is discussed.

 ### Capitalism